SOUTH AFRICAN RADIO LEAGUE NEWS SUNDAY 26 MARCH 2017

 Good morning and welcome to the weekly news bulletin of the South African Radio League read by ................ [your name, call sign and QTH]

-You can tune in to the South African Radio League news bulletin on Sunday mornings at 08:15 Central African Time in Afrikaans and at 08:30 Central African Time in English on HF and on many VHF and UHF repeaters around the country.
-Echolink listeners can connect to ZS0JPL for a relay.
-A podcast is available from the Leagues web site.
+You may tune in to the South African Radio League news bulletin on Sunday mornings, at 08:15 Local Time in Afrikaans and at 08:30 Local Time in English, on HF as well as on many VHF and UHF repeaters around the country.
+Echolink listeners may connect to ZS0JPL for a relay.
+A podcast is available from the League’s web site.

-This audio bulletin can be downloaded from the Leagues website at www.sarl.org.za.
-You will find this bulletin and previous bulletins in text format under the news link on the left-hand side of the web page.
-While you are there, you can sign up to receive future bulletins by e-mail.
+This audio bulletin may be downloaded from the League website at www.sarl.org.za where you will find this as well as previous bulletins in text format under the news link on the left-hand side of the web page.
+While you are there, you may sign up to receive future bulletins by e-mail.

 Stay tuned for more on these and other interesting news items.

 ** The South African Radio League National Convention which includes the Annual General Meeting and the Awards Dinner takes place at Bergvallei in Muldersdrift just north of Johannesburg on Saturday 6 May 2017.
 The event is being hosted by the West Rand Amateur Radio Club.

 If you are attending the AGM and Awards Dinner it is essential that you book no later than Wednesday 19 April to secure your place.
 The cost of the dinner is R200 per head for SARL members and R300 per head for non-members.
 If you are attending the AGM and wish to enjoy lunch provided then you to let us know by 19 April so that we can advise the caterers.
 Lunch costs R65 per head.

 The guest speaker at the Awards Dinner is Mark Comninos, co-founder of Marcom Aeronautics and Space, Pty Ltd. Their mission is the development, testing and operation of a family of commercial satellite launch vehicles around common core technologies.
 Mark's address will inspire and motivate you.